J.E. Duryee

 The rest of the War

-After a series of conflict with Maryland Governor Bradford and some of the offices of the regiment, he resigned his commission on 22 September 1862.
-He was honored by brevets to Colonel and Brigadier General, USV on 13 March 1865 for gallant and meritorious service.
+After a series of conflicts with Maryland Governor Bradford and some of the officers of the regiment, on 21 September 1862 he wrote

 After the War